The 10 best isekai anime according to Japan

 • Episodes: 10

-At first, Konosuba takes everything you expect from an isekai—powerful heroes, dangerous monsters, epic quests—and throws it out the window.
-Kazuma, the protagonist, dies in a ridiculous manner and ends up reborn in a fantasy world… along with a completely useless goddess.
+At first glance, Konosuba takes everything you expect from an isekai—powerful heroes, dangerous monsters, epic journeys—and throws it out the window.
+Kazuma, the protagonist, dies in a ridiculous way and ends up being reborn in a fantasy world… along with a completely useless goddess.
 From there, a journey filled with chaos and comedy begins.

-Thus, its greatest charm lies in its lack of seriousness: all the characters have hilarious flaws, and instead of great victories, the group constantly finds itself in one trouble after another.
-It's perfect for those who want to laugh at the genre's clichés while still enjoying a good adventure.
-Konosuba is light, funny, and full of incredibly memorable moments.
+Thus, the great charm lies in the lack of seriousness: all the characters have hilarious flaws and, instead of great victories, the group is constantly getting into trouble.
+It's perfect for those who want to laugh at the genre's clichés without missing out on a good adventure.
+Konosuba is light, funny, and full of absurdly memorable moments.

 03. Overlord